-Acacia amoena is an erect shrub that reaches a height of two metres in our cold climate garden.
+Acacia amoena is an erect to spreading shrub that reaches a height of 3 metres with a spread of several metres.

 The phyllodes may be up to seven centimetres long, about one centimetre wide with either two or three prominent glands along the phyllode margin.
 The thumbnail image shows a phyllode with two glands and possibly a third lurking near the base of the phyllode.
 The multiple glands are a distinctive feature and are used in the identification of the species.

 Although not well known in cultivation, this species has proved to be hardy and free flowering in our garden (near Armidale, NSW).
 It grows to about 2 metres here.

 Pruning is recommended after flowering.
 Cut off each branch behind the spent flowers.

 Acacia amoena could be grown together with other better known shrubby wattles, such as Acacia boormanii and Acacia cultriformis, to create a colourful, spring flowering hedge.

 Acacia amoena, once established, has very low water requirements.